apple/swift-argument-parser/Documentation/03 Commands and Subcommands.md

 }
 ```

 Let's finish our subcommands with the `Average` and `StandardDeviation` types.
 Each of them has slightly different arguments, so they don't use the `Options` type defined above.
-Each subcommand is ultimately independent, and can specify a combination of shared and unique arguments.
+Each subcommand is ultimately independent and can specify a combination of shared and unique arguments.

 ```swift
 extension Math.Statistics {